archethic-foundation/aeip/AEIP-2.md

 # Abstract

-The following standard defines the specification for the non-native tokens on the Archethic network (also called "NFT" -> Non Financial Transaction)
+The following standard defines the specification for tokens creation and usage in the Archethic network.
+This specification will define how non-fungible and fungible tokens can be standardized through a unified transaction encoding.

 This standard provides the reason and the need of those tokens and also the way to implement and interact with.

-# Motivations

-Non financial transactions are huge part of the transactions today and was the humanity’s oldest way to exchange good and services.
-NFTs are units of value whose value exists only between a sender and a receiver.

-- a neighbor is lending his drill agains one hour of gardening
-- a country that organizes elections want to offer discount on public services to voters
-- a town want to provide local money to maintain center town life and shops profitability
-- they can be assimilated to ERC20 Tokens on Ethereum Blockchain
-- or in the case of blockchain such as Archethic, each user who make the ecosystem live will be able to obtain vouchers to pay for miners or as a bonus for email storage and thus increase the volicity of the system.

 # Specification

-Archethic relies on UTXO (Unspent Output Transaction) model where a balance is determined by the sum of the amount from the inputs.
+Archethic relies on UTXO (Unspent Transaction Output) model where a balance is determined by the sum of the amount from the inputs.

 Hence Archethic's tokens leverages the same idea to provide fast and cheap asset creation and transfer: a token is just an entry in the UTXO of a given transaction address.

-Because we are not leveraging smart contract but pure P2P transfers, the cost of the transaction is really cheap as it's to send native tokens (UCO).
+Because we are not leveraging smart contract but pure P2P transfers, the cost of the transaction is really cheap like to send native tokens (UCO).

 ## Creation

 Archethic's transaction model is built with the capability to handle several kind of use cases by its own nature with many components: ledger operations, content hosting, code execution, encryption and autorisations.

 So in order to create a new token, we should:
-- Set the type of the transaction to: "NFT"
+- Set the type of the transaction to: "TOKEN"
 - Insert the properties of the token in the transaction data content section (free zone) in a the following format:
 ```jsonc
 {